Kweilin incident: Cause and effects

 The incident was widely reported, due, in part, to its novelty as the first time a civilian airliner had ever been brought down by hostile aircraft.
 A popular newsreel, titled Kweilin Tragedy, showed to sell-out crowds for weeks in Hong Kong.
 It had an interview with Woods and showed the "mutilated airplane, scattered mail bags, and bullet-riddled corpses."
 After the incident, CNAC and other carriers began making night flights over China, using a new technology developed in Germany, "Lorenz", that allowed pilots to follow an auditory radio homing-beacon to the destination.
 There was diplomatic outrage over the incident.
 In the United States, it helped solidify the popular view the Japan was morally wrong in the war against China, but the incident was not enough to spur the US into action against Japan despite Chinese entreaties.

-On 6 September an aircraft of the Sino-German Eurasian Aviation Company was attacked near Liuchow by Japanese fighters while flying from Hong Kong to Yunnan.
-The company had already stopped flights to Hankow after the Kweilin attack.
+On 6 September an aircraft of the Sino-German Eurasian Aviation Company was attacked near Liuzhou by Japanese fighters while flying from Hong Kong to Yunnan.
+The company had already stopped flights to Hankou after the Kweilin attack.

-Kweilin restored as Chungking
+Kweilin restored as the Chungking

 The Kweilin was retrieved from the river bottom, re-built, and put back into service as DC-2 number 39, the Chungking.
 Its former name was not advertised in order to assuage superstitious passengers who might not want to fly in an unlucky plane.
-On October 29, 1940, American pilot Walter "Foxie" Kent landed Chungking at the rural Changyi Airfield in Yunnan with 9 passengers and 3 crew including himself.
+On 29 October 1940, American pilot Walter "Foxie" Kent landed the Chungking at the rural Changyi Airfield in Yunnan with nine passengers and five crew including himself.
 Unknown to Kent, who was low on fuel, the airstrip had been attacked by five Japanese fighters minutes before and they were still circling nearby.
 The Japanese saw the DC-2 land and attacked it just as it rolled to a stop.
 The first bullet to enter the plane killed Kent instantly.
 The remaining passengers and crew tried to exit the plane but were either hit while inside or caught in the open while running across the airstrip.
-Nine were killed (2 crew and 7 passengers).
+Nine were killed (three crew and six passengers).
 The Chungking then burst into flames and would never fly again.
-Unlike the unprecedented Kweilin Incident two years earlier, attacks on commercial aircraft had become more common during the course of World War II.
+Unlike the unprecedented Kweilin incident two years earlier, attacks on commercial aircraft had become more common during the course of World War II.
 It received some local coverage for about a week but was not an international incident.
 For CNAC it was their second loss to a Japanese attack.

 Chang-Kan Chien, an American-educated Chinese architect and bridge engineer who oversaw the construction of a strategic bridge on the Burma Road, was among the passengers killed on the Chungking.
 After his death, the Chinese government named the bridge Changgan Bridge in his honor.